-Research the position, company, and industry as much as possible.
+- Research the position, the company, and the industry as much as possible.

-Become fluent in the information on your resume.
+- Become fluent and familiar with the information on your resume.

-Create your “sound bite” – two or three sentences that clearly state why the employer should hire you, articulating your strengths and demonstrating your uniqueness.
+- Create your “sound bite” or "elevator pitch" – two or three sentences that clearly state why the employer should hire you, articulating your strengths and demonstrating your uniqueness.
 An interviewer may ask this directly or imply it in other questions, so you should be able to adapt it to the situation.

-Anticipate the interviewers questions.
-Visit our section on Job Interview Questions, prepare answers with specific examples from your resume, and practice them out loud.
+- Anticipate the interviewer's questions.
+Visit our page on Job Interview Questions, prepare answers with specific examples from experiences on your resume, and practice them out loud.

 - Schedule a mock (practice) interview.
 Well in advance of your interview date, make an appointment with a career advisor to practice and enhance your interviewing skills.

 On the Day of the Interview

-Bring a copy of your resume, a list of references, possibly an unofficial copy of your transcript, and a list of questions for employers.
+- Bring a copy of your resume, a list of references, an unofficial copy of your transcript, and a list of questions for employers.
 Place all documents in a portfolio with a pen.

-Arrive 15 minutes early, with time for a stop in the restroom to make sure everything is in order and your mind is focused.
+- Arrive 15 minutes early, with time for a stop in the restroom, and time to make sure everything is in order and your mind is focused.

 At the Interview

-Take your time and think through your answers.
+- Take your time and think through your answers before speaking.
 You are not expected to fire back answers as though you had memorized everything.

-Do not mention money first, but know the range you are willing to accept.
+- Do not mention money, but know the range you are willing to accept.

 After the Interview

-Plan your follow-up contact based on the information the employer has provided about the search.
+- Plan your follow-up contact based on the information the employer has provided about the search.
 If they are interviewing candidates for a week, follow up after that time period.
 Employers can take between two and eight weeks before informing candidates about the position.
 If the process is not clear, you can follow up with an email or phone call after two weeks, asking simply for the expected time frame of their decision process.